aldenkane/cv2TermProject/README.md

 Ignoring the previously noted experimental flaws in logging true positives, SIFT descriptors and tfeat descriptors both produce spurious matches.
 They can both achieve decent precision, but both do so with low recall.
 Increasing the number of training images in the training libraries increases recall, but also increases spurious matches.

-**CNN-based keypoint descriptors are useful in matching images, and were shown to have higher precision than SIFT descriptors (Table 4 vs. Table 1), with more permissive values of Lowe's Ratio test.**
+**CNN-based keypoint descriptors are useful in matching images, and were shown to have higher precision than SIFT descriptors (Table 4 vs. Table 1) with more permissive values of Lowe's Ratio test.**

 When the bin masks were used in the test set, no spurious matches were found – this is a hack, as my mask generation was only configured for green bins (there was one in the test set).
 When no masks were used in the test set, spurious positives occurred for both the SIFT and CNN-based keypoint descriptors.
 This shows that both methods, as is, are insufficient for object detection in a dense cluster.
-However, the use of masks to occlude background noise is effective in removing false positives and matches.
+Nevertheless, the use of masks to occlude background noise is effective in preventing spurious matches.

 **Test set results support using top-down information (color, size of bin) about the object detection scene to remove background noise**